emc-mongoose/mongoose-storage-driver-pravega/README.md

 1. Get an `EventStreamReader<ByteBuffer>` instance
 2. Read the next event using the method `readNextEvent` using some very small timeout (check if 0 is possible)

+There is also another option, called `storage-driver-read-timeoutMillis`.
+Pravega documentation says it only works when there is no available event in the stream. `readNextEvent()` will block for the specified time in ms. So, in theory 0 and 1 should work just fine.
+They do not.
+In practice, this value should be somewhere between 100 and 2000 ms (2000 is Pravega default value).

 ### 4.1.3.
 Update

 Not supported.
 Stream append may be performed using `create` load operation type.